Narvuk/WebCoseo/README.md

 - Analysis - This tool checks over the crawled pages for backlinks, and potential websites
 - Backlinks Checker - this background tool looks over all backlinks and check to ensure they are still live and active
 - Reporting - At this moment in time we have on the dashboard the count totals statistics

+## How to Contribute
+We enjoy seeing other developers take part in our development process and will look forward to all who want to help build this software to be the best.
+Please follow the below link to get involved in our backlinks manager project as an outside developer or part of our opensource team.

+## Founders, Maintainers and Contributors
+Founder: Narvuk